Canop/bacon/website/docs/config.md

 If you use neovim, you probably want to use the [neovim-bacon](https://github.com/Canop/neovim-bacon) plugin.

+This plugin needs neovim to be launched with the `-e` argument which makes it keep a `.bacon-locations` file up to date.

 If you write `export_locations = true` in the prefs.toml file, you can ommit passing `-e` to every bacon command.

 ## Key Bindings